syndesisio/syndesis/README.md

     Authorization: Bearer MDQyODExLCJpc3MiOi...

 The current implementation uses [Keycloak](http://keycloak.org/) as an OAuth Authorization Server.
-Keycloak provides the capability to broker multiple identity providers and this allows the iPaaS to be independent of identity providers.
+Keycloak provides the capability to broker multiple identity providers and this allows Syndesis to be independent of identity providers.

 ## Getting an access token locally